tjholmes66/job_search_be/README.md

 I want to know what their process is, and how long the process takes.
 This is a job search tool for us 'software developers' and not for companies and not for recruiters, but for us.

 This is my new Fall and Winter 2023 project, and I intend to eat my own dog food.

+# Docker
+to Build the app, here is the command I've been using
+ - docker build -t job_search_api .
+and then to run the docker application
+- docker run -p 8000:8080 job_search_api